 Since children’s teeth come in on varying timelines, the best age for braces may be different for each child.
 (It’s the same with having wisdom teeth extracted.)
 Typically, most of the adult teeth will come in somewhere between ages 9 and 12.
 Ideally, braces are best placed when a child’s jaw is still growing, as it’s easier to move teeth into proper position as they are coming in, as opposed to after.
 In some cases, earlier orthodontic intervention between the ages of 7 and 9 can make the treatment timeline more effective (and shorter).

 Can My Child Get Invisalign?

 Invisalign is a great alternative to traditional braces for teens and adults—but it’s not recommended for children.
-The face and jaw need to be finished growing before Invisalign treatment can be considered.
-Even then, it has its limitations.
+The face and jaw need to be finished growing before Invisalign treatment can be considered, and, even then, it has its limitations.
 Invisalign may be the preferred treatment for patients with mild-to-moderate crowding or misalignment, but it cannot correct severe cases of malocclusion.
-Clear aligner systems cannot correct bite issues, nor can they rotate or shift teeth that need to be moved vertically.
+Invisalign cannot correct bite issues, nor can it rotate or shift teeth that need to be moved vertically.